ChenHaoJie9527/kukazi/README.md

 Kukazi is a modern, flexible SVG icon library designed for easy integration into web applications.
 It provides a wide range of customizable icons to enhance your user interface.

+## Original intention

+- Borrow from many first-class icon libraries, such as Lucide Icons, Feather Icons, etc.
+- Official libraries and integrations with popular frameworks and design tools.
+- Implement a better interactive experience and a lighter icon library

 ## Features

 - Extensive collection of SVG icons